Formalized Run-Time Analysis of Active Learning -- Coalgebraically in Agda: Key Ideas Natural Number Guessing

-\end{definition} This map describes the strategy of the learner: when in state $q\in C$, the only thing the learner can do is to guess a number.
-The map $c(q) = (n,r,f)\in \N\times R \times C^W$ provides this guess $n\in \N$.
-If the guess is correct, then the game ends immediately (with result $r\in R$, which is discussed after \autoref{obsMoore}).
-For the case in which the guess is wrong, the learner provides a \textqt{continuation} function $f\colon W\to C$\twnote{}.
-Depending on whether the guess $n$ was too high or too low, $f(w)\in C$ for $w\in W=\set{\toohigh, \toolow}$ specifies how the learner is going to proceed. \begin{observation} A learner in the natural number guessing game is a (possibly infinite) Moore-automaton for the input alphabet $W$ and output alphabet $\N\times R$. \end{observation} It may be surprising at first that the learner does not specify a successor state for the case of a correct guess.
+\begin{observation} A learner in the natural number guessing game is a (possibly infinite) Moore-automaton for the input alphabet $W$ and output alphabet $\N\times R$:

+In state $q\in C$, such a Moore automaton has an output of type $\N\times R$ and upon receiving an input $W$, the automaton transitions to a new state according to the map $C\times W\to C$. \end{observation} It may be surprising at first that the learner does not specify a successor state for the case of a correct guess.
 But this is entirely analogous to a Moore automaton (or a DFA), which does not specify a successor state for \textqt{end of input}.
 Likewise, for learning, if the learning game ends, the learner's strategy does not need to be evaluated any further.
 If the learner has the desire to pass additional information of some type $R$ (e.g.\ logs) to the outside world, then the learner can do this by specifying respective $r\in R$ along with the query.
-If not, the learner can put $R := 1$ and so $R$ vanishes from the type $c\colon C\to \N\times C^W$.
+If not, the learner can put $R := 1$ (where $1$ is the one element set $1 := \set{0}$) and so $R$ vanishes from the type $c\colon C\to \N\times C^W$.

 \begin{example}[Binary search, \agdaref{NatExamples.SimpleLogLearner}{simple-bisect}{In Agda, we use the full definition of learner that also contains a result set $R$.}] As the learner's state set, consider these intervals on $\N$: